Waletoken (WTN) Price Reaches $0.0000 on Top Exchanges

-Waletoken (CURRENCY:WTN) traded up 1.9% against the dollar during the 24-hour period ending at 7:00 AM ET on October 19th.
-One Waletoken coin can currently be bought for $0.0000 or 0.00000000 BTC on cryptocurrency exchanges.
-Over the last seven days, Waletoken has traded up 10.3% against the dollar.
-Waletoken has a total market capitalization of $53,216.50 and $495.00 worth of Waletoken was traded on exchanges in the last day.
+Waletoken (CURRENCY:WTN) traded up 2.7% against the US dollar during the one day period ending at 10:00 AM E.T. on October 25th.
+During the last week, Waletoken has traded 6.3% lower against the US dollar.
+One Waletoken coin can now be bought for $0.0000 or 0.00000000 BTC on major exchanges.
+Waletoken has a market cap of $49,607.43 and $5.00 worth of Waletoken was traded on exchanges in the last 24 hours.

 - stETH (Lido) (STETH) traded up 3.2% against the dollar and now trades at $3,479.19 or 0.06807369 BTC.